-Top Higher Order of Thinking Questions for Educators And Students
+Top Higher Order of Thinking Questions for Educators and Students

 Higher order of thinking questions go beyond memorization.
 They require students to analyze, evaluate, and create, fostering deeper understanding and critical thinking.
 In this article, we’ll explore what these questions are, their benefits for learning, and how to incorporate them effectively into teaching.